 My favorite treatment for acne scars is microneedling with Skin Pen.
 Skin Pen is effective at treating all types of acne scars.

-We recently upgraded to Skin Pen from MicroPen, and we are seeing much more effective results with fewer treatments.
 The purpose of microneedling is to stimulate the production of new collagen, using the body’s ability to heal itself.
 The tiny needles used in microneedling make microscopic channels in the skin, creating controlled wounds and triggering the body’s healing response: it stimulates the skin to regenerate and repair itself naturally.
 You will need to commit to AT LEAST 3 treatments, and maybe up to 6 treatments to see optimal results.
+These results are permanent.

-Lasers are an option too, although they will have more downtown than Skin Pen, and you will also need more than one treatment.
+Lasers are another option, although they will have more downtown than Skin Pen.
 Lasers effectively treat box car and rolling scars.
-All of these skin resurfacing treatments (including Skin Pen) work by the same general principle: creating controlled injuries to the skin and encouraging the body to heal itself through cell turnover and collagen stimulation.
+All of these skin resurfacing treatments work by the same general principle: creating controlled injuries to the skin and encouraging the body to heal itself through cell turnover and collagen stimulation.